 Some Hindu temples now provide excellent arrangements for removing and keeping shoes in protected area.
 Chairs are kept for the devotees to remove and put on shoes comfortably.
 The shoes are kept in a proper safe area away from rain etc. The shoe room is also inside the main temple area, and a carpet is provided for the devotees to walk safe and warm after removing the shoes.
 However, there are still many temples that do not have such good facilities.

 Hindu temples are now gradually gearing up to organize their programs in a more professional manner.
-An advance time-table of the events is mailed, and every effort is made to keep punctuality.
-Manyt temples, however, lag behind on this score.
+An advance time-table of the events is mailed, and they maintain good punctuality.

-Albeit some Hindu temples are now equipped with very modern restrooms; they are also kept clean and hygienic, most Hindu temples are not yet ready for this.
+Albeit some Hindu temples are now equipped with very modern restrooms; they are also kept clean and hygienic, number of Hindu temples are not yet ready for this.

 Many Hindu temples, especially in foreign countries, are now multi-deity, keeping the Murtis of many Hindu gods, with one or more as presiding deities.
-Even those Hindu temples, which were previously very sect specific, are now accommodating other deities; either in the same room, or in separately-built chambers.
-Some Hindu temples also keep the pictures or Murtis of other religion gods/messiahs in a suitable place.
+Even those Hindu temples, which were previously specific about sect, are now accommodating other deities also.
+Some Hindu temples also good keep the pictures or Murtis of other religion gods/messiahs in a suitable place.
 Satya Sai Baba temples keep the logo of all the world religions as their emblem.
 Hindus are usually more liberal in such matters.

 NOTE: This chapter is adapted from www.Mandir.com